coveo/cli/README.md

 <!-- removefromdocs -->

-## Verifying your installation
+## Validating your installation

-To verify your CLI installation, use the `coveo --version` command:
+To validate your CLI installation, use the `coveo --version` command:

 ```
 $ coveo --version